python-control/python-control/doc/plotting.rst

   2x2 array of subplots should be given a 2x2 array of axes for the ``ax`` keyword).

+* The ```color``, ``linestyle``, ``linewidth``, and other matplotlib line property arguments can be used to override the default line properties.
+  If these arguments are absent, the default matplotlib line properties are used and the color cycles through the default matplotlib color cycle.

+  The :func:`~control.bode_plot`, :func:`~control.time_response_plot`, and
+  selected other commands can also accept a matplotlib format string (e.g., 'r--').
+The format string that must appear as a positional argument right after the required data argumnt.

+  Note that line property arguments are the same for all lines generated as part of a single plotting command call, including when multiple responses are passed as a list to the plotting command.
+For this reason it is often easiest to call multiple plot commands in sequence, with each command setting the line properties for that system/trace.

 * The ``label`` keyword argument can be used to override the line labels that are used in generating the title and legend.
 If more than one line is being plotted in a given call to a plot command, the ``label``